 3. Pediatric Emergency Medicine Rotations

-Each PGY-3 has a rotation through the Emergency Department at the University of Iowa Hospitals and Clinics.
-In addition, each PGY-2 has a rotation at the Blank Children's Hospital in Des Moines through an affiliation agreement for education.
+Each PL-3 has a rotation through the Emergency Treatment Center (ETC) at the University of Iowa Hospitals and Clinics.
+In addition, each PL-2 has a rotation at the Blank Children's Hospital in Des Moines through an affiliation agreement for education.
 The evaluation and treatment of trauma patients in the ETC is directly supervised by the Emergency Medicine faculty; if necessary, a pediatric staff subspecialist is available for consultation.
 If it is deemed necessary for a pediatric staff subspecialist to evaluate the patient, then that individual comes to the ETC and directly supervises the pediatric resident involved in the care of the patient.
 At Blank Children's Hospital, this supervision is provided directly by pediatric emergency room physicians.

 The Pediatric Residency program demonstrates that the appropriate level of supervision is in place for all patients cared for by all residents.
 Every pediatric patient has an attending pediatrician assigned who is responsible to assure the excellence of medical care and to supervise and teach pediatric house staff involved in the care of that patient.
 Each clinical service is continuously covered by a faculty member who is accessible at any time by means of the pager system.
 These levels of supervision include: